Renison University College: Bridge to Academic Success in English (BASE) Living-Learning Community

-English Language Institute Peer Leaders
+English Language Institute peer leaders

-The English Language Institute (ELI) hires a number of Peer Leaders each year to oversee their wide range of language programs.
+The English Language Institute (ELI) hires a number of peer leaders each year to oversee their wide range of language programs.
 Peer Leaders provide leadership for students studying in all programs.
-ELI Peer Leaders specifically support students studying in the English For Academic Success (EFAS) and General English at Renison (GEAR) programs.
-BASE Peer Leaders oversee students in the Bridge to Academic Success in English (BASE) program, EFS Peer Leaders support the English For Success (EFS) program, Exploring Science Peer Leaders support students in the 3-week Exploring Science summer program, in addition to Business Language & Leadership Program (BLLP) Peer Leaders.
+ELI Peer Leaders specifically support students studying in the English For Academic Success (EFAS), General English at Renison (GEAR), and Bridge to Academic Success in English (BASE) program.
+EFS Peer Leaders support the English For Success (EFS) program, Exploring Science Peer Leaders support students in the 3-week Exploring Science summer program, in addition to Business Language & Leadership Program (BLLP) Peer Leaders.

 Peer Leaders are responsible for facilitating weekly activities and conversation social events with the students to help them build their language skills.
 Peer Leaders for EFAS and BASE also provide academic skill support, called "meet-ups", where students can meet one-on-one with their Peer Leader for support with study strategies, time management, textbook reading, mental health wellness, etc. EFAS and BASE students also attend mandatory check-in meetings twice a term with their Peer Leaders to assess their adjustment to North American studies.

 Mascot

 Renison University College's mascot is Reni Moose.
-Reni has represented the College at a variety of events including Orientation Week, Waterloo Warriors hockey games, convocations, Renison's One Sky Festival, to name but a few.
-Renison uses a moose as its mascot as its namesake, The Most Reverend Robert Renison, was the Archbishop of Moosonee.
+Reni has represented the college at a variety of events including Orientation Week, Waterloo Warriors hockey games, convocations, Renison's One Sky Festival, to name but a few.
+Renison uses a moose as its mascot as its namesake, The Most Reverend Robert Renison, was the archbishop of Moosonee.
 A moose is also found in the crest of Renison's coat of arms and College Badge.

 Annually, Renison students celebrate Reni Moose's birthday at a celebration that happens around the date of January 14, coinciding with the date of Renison's founding.

-In 2023, Reni Moose turns 64 years old.
+At Renison's 40th anniversary in 1999, an inflatable moose head was introduced to the college.
+That fall, though a moose had long been associated with Renison, a "name the moose" contest was held which officially named Renison's mascot "Reni Moose".
+Part of the mythology of Renison, the critter is the subject of many "moosterious tales" told round the fireplace in the student lounge, known as the Moose Room!

 Honours granted by Renison

-Renison University College grants several honours to individuals that have provided exceptional service to the College, to the Anglican Church, to Canada or to their community.
-The honours are bestowed by the Chancellor at the annual Founders' Day celebration which celebrates the founders of the College and marks the founding of Renison.
+Renison University College grants several honours to individuals that have provided exceptional service to the college, to the Anglican Church, to Canada or to their community.
+The honours are bestowed by the chancellor at the annual Founders' Day celebration which celebrates the founders of the college and marks the founding of Renison.

 Senior Fellow

 Members of the regular faculty of Renison University College, the University of Waterloo, and its other federated and affiliated institutions, are eligible to receive the designation of Senior Fellow of Renison University College.
 The nominee must have made a substantial and noteworthy contribution to Renison University College, to his or her field, and/or to the community at large.

-Insignia: Badge of the College within a circular border of green, upon which is inscribed the name and motto of the College, suspended from a green ribbon.
+Insignia: Badge of the college within a circular border of green, upon which is inscribed the name and motto of the college, suspended from a green ribbon.